-If we do not use our cash on hand to acquire vessels and expand our fleet, we may use it for general corporate purposes which may result in lower earnings.
+If we cannot use the remaining proceeds of our follow-on offering to acquire vessels and expand our fleet, we may use the proceeds of this offering for general corporate purposes which may result in lower earnings.

-We intend to use our cash on hand to acquire additional vessels and expand our fleet when we believe market conditions are favorable for purchasing such vessels.
+We intend to use the remaining proceeds of our recent follow-on offering to acquire additional vessels and expand our fleet.
 Our management will have the discretion to identify and acquire vessels.
-If our management is unable to identify and acquire vessels on terms acceptable to us, we may use our cash on hand for general corporate purposes.
+If our management is unable to identify and acquire vessels on terms acceptable to us, we may use the remaining proceeds for general corporate purposes.
 It may take a substantial period of time before we can locate and purchase suitable vessels.
-During this period, our cash on hand may be invested on a short-term basis and therefore may not yield returns at rates comparable to what a vessel might have earned.
+During this period, the remaining proceeds of the offering may be invested on a short-term basis and therefore may not yield returns at rates comparable to what a vessel might have earned.